 What We Do: Philly Food Bucks

-Encouraging SNAP (food stamp) purchases at farmers' markets
+Encouraging SNAP (food stamp) purchases

 The Food Trust Solution